openshift/training/beta-4-setup.md

     [joe]$ osadm policy remove-user joe

 Check `osadm policy help` for a list of available commands to modify project permissions.
-OpenShift RBAC is extremely flexible; the roles mentioned here are simply defaults - they can be adjusted (per-project and per-resource if needed), more can be added, groups can be given access, etc. Check the documentation for more details:
+OpenShift RBAC is extremely flexible.
+The roles mentioned here are simply defaults - they can be adjusted (per-project and per-resource if needed), more can be added, groups can be given access, etc. Check the documentation for more details: